Skip to main content

 tls = bool (optional)

-certfile = str (optional)
+certfile = string (optional)

-Path to a .pem file containing the TLS certificate.
+Path to the client certificate.

-keyfile = str (optional)
+keyfile = string (optional)

 { … } (optional)